Cleaning, Sanitizing and Hygiene

 • Wherever possible, we will eliminate contact with high-touch surfaces (ex. propping a door open or lid-free garbage cans, etc.).

 Our Camp Environment

-This summer we will have a more controlled campus at Lokanda in order to mitigate risk and keep our camp community safe.
-This could mean that our campers and staff would need to remain on camp grounds throughout the summer and if that were the case Visiting Day, Rookie Day, Trips and Intercamp Tournaments could be modified or suspended.
-We may also need to limit access to camp to only essential service providers (eg food service delivery, etc.) following strict safety protocols.
+This summer we will have a controlled campus at Lokanda in order to mitigate risk and keep our camp community safe.
+Our campers and staff will remain on camp grounds throughout the summer.
+We will not be hosting Visiting Day or Rookie Day.
+We will limit access to camp to only essential service providers (eg food service delivery, etc.) following strict safety protocols.